 What is the most critical aspect of cloud security?

-How often should security assessments be performed?
+How often must security assessments be done?

-What is zero-trust architecture?
+What is zero trust architecture?